tickBit/SimpleRasaWikiChatbot/README.md

 - [another terminal]
 - rasa shell

-## Examples with the bot
+## Example with the bot

 - You: tell me about mathematics
-- Bot: <shows info from Wikipedia about mathematics>
+- Bot: ~~ shows info about mathematics from Wikipedia

 ## Other info